Best-Battleship/Best-Battleship/documentation/final-report/final_report_document.md

 The messages sent between the programs will be JSON payloads of the following format:
 ```
-{message: "EVENT_NAME" [, data: {}]}
+{message: "EVENT_NAME" [, data]}
 ```

-where `"EVENT_NAME"` will adhere to some command defined in the communication protocols and `data` is an object holding data relevant to the specific command.
-The token used for synchronization, consistency and consensus will be added to the `data` object when necessary.
+where `"EVENT_NAME"` will adhere to some command defined in the communication protocols and `data` can be any data relevant to the specific command.
+The token used for synchronization, consistency and consensus will be added to `data` when necessary.

+An example message would be {message: "PLAY_TURN", "x": 3, "y": 3, "target_id": 2}.

 ### Game loop (simplified)